sproaty/whyteboard/README.txt

 - Text input box will overwrite anything drawn "over" it
 - Placing a Text onto the Whyteboard tab can't be undone (but will be saved)
 - Some operations can't be undone
-- Can merge many save files into one, should only be able to load one save at a time
 - Hard to actually see the text boxes' locations without adding in borders
 - Text input - 25 character limit, no multilines, font etc (yet)